SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 # Cuddle Count

-The buzzer rang, marking the start of the first speed date.
-Fluttershy sat down in front of me and introduced herself.
+The buzzer rings, marking the start of the first speed date.
+Fluttershy sits down in front of me and introduces herself.

 "Hello, my name is Fluttershy, and I love animals, and I run an animal sanctuary."